 Our new group forms help you explain your idea and how your group will run safely and responsibly.

 Once new sports clubs & societies are approved by the relevant Students' Union committee then you're up and running.

-View new sports club form »
+Complete new development sports club form »

 Students' Union sports clubs and societies can get support, resources and funding from the Students' Union.